vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-operator.md

 kubectl set env deployment/eduk8s-operator -n eduk8s INGRESS_CLASS=nginx
 ```

-This only applies to the ingress created for each workshop session.
-It does not apply to the training portal or any ingress created from a workshop.
+This only applies to the ingress created for the training portal and workshop sessions.
+It does not apply to the any ingress created from a workshop as part of the workshop instructions.

 This may be necessary where a specific ingress provider is not as reliable in maintaining the websocket connections used by the workshop terminals.